sara-nl/griddocs/source/Pages/Practices/projectmine/rcauth.rst

     Please enter the authentication hash that you retrieved from https://rcdemo.nikhef.nl/projectmine/

-From a web browser please proceed to the above link (If you are logging into the mine-ui from a remote server which does not allow X-forwarding, you can also open the link with a browser from your laptop/desktop) You will be directed to the following page:
+If X forwarding is enabled (i.e., you logged in as ssh -X user@mine-ui.grid.sara.nl) a browser will direct you to the following portal.
+If you are logging into the mine-ui from a remote server which does not allow X-forwarding, you can also open the link with a browser from your laptop/desktop, or for a faster reponse you can open the above link from a broswer from your laptop/desktop.
+You will be directed to the following page:

 .. image:: rcauth-portal.png
 	:align: center